phrenotype/infish/README.md

 Note that this project is for **educational purposes** only.
 I bear no responsibility for how you use it.
 For this reason, no specific tutorial will be given for how exactly when or where to use this tool.

-The aim of this shell is the give the penetration tester maximum and complete control over the system such that **only a reboot** can save the day.
+The aim of this shell is the give the penetration tester maximum and complete control over the system such that **even reboot** can not save the day.
 Infact if one has root access, one can set the script to run on boot, that way, the target is **screwed**.

 # How it works
 Here, you will have a shell that keeps checking on a paste on a predefined url or pastebin (use a throw away account and make the paste unlisted), and running whatever command it finds there.
 That way, you don't need access to the target machine.
 You've created a poor man's reverse shell, while remaining anonymous in the process.